travelens/armidale-2022/src/content/post/5-gara-gorge.md

 This medium length track traces the gorge ridge and combines an historic walk with jaw-dropping views.

 Gara Gorge follows the route of the historic 1894 hydro-electric scheme, along old embankments and through ancient cuttings of granite.
 At Gara Gorge lookout high above Gara River, with a backdrop of majestic blackbutt and spotted gums, gaze across the rugged wilderness.

+It's amazing how a few days of rain has completely transformed the river and one of the bridges is now uncrossable.
+We walked along the flume line of the old dam, with butterflies following us.
+There's spectacular views of the gorge, including the mushroom rock (which looks like something out of Tolkien), as well as the river itself.
+We also saw a lot of ant holes, and granite rocks.